AirPipe FAQ

 Which speakers work with AirPipe?

-Tested and reliable: Bose Portable Home Speaker, Sony Bravia Theater Bar, shairport-sync (Raspberry Pi and other Linux hosts), Music Assistant.
+Tested and reliable: Bose Portable Home Speaker, Sony Bravia Theater Bar, shairport-sync (Raspberry Pi and other Linux hosts), Music Assistant, and a Mac as an AirPlay receiver (see below).

-Most modern AirPlay 2 speakers and soundbars from brands like Sonos, Marshall, Bluesound, Denon HEOS, Bose, and Sony keep AirPlay 1 enabled for backward compatibility and work with AirPipe.
+Most modern AirPlay 2 speakers and soundbars from brands like Sonos, Marshall, Bluesound, Denon HEOS, Bose, and Sony work with AirPipe.

 What does the "Use ALAC compression" setting do?